 Consent: I consent to allow HUD or the HA to request and obtain income information from the sources listed on this form for the purpose of verifying my eligibility and level of benefits under HUD's assisted housing programs.
 I understand that HAs that receive income information under this consent form cannot use it to deny, reduce or terminate assistance without first independently verifying what the amount was, whether I actually had access to the funds and when the funds were received.
 In addition, I must be given an opportunity to contest those determinations.
 This consent form expires 15 months after signed.

-Signatures.
-Head of Household Date Social Security Number (if any) of Head of Household Other Family Member over age 18 Date Spouse Date Other Family Member over age 18 Date Other Family Member over age 18 Date Other Family Member over age 18 Date Other Family Member over age 18 Date Other Family Member over age 18 Date

-Privacy Act Notice.
+Signatures: Head of Household Date Social Security Number (If any) of Head of Household Other Family Member over age 18 Date Spouse Date Other Family Member over age 18 Other Family Member over age 18 Date Date Privacy Act Notice.
 Authority: The Department of Housing and Urban Development (HUD) is authorized to collect this information by the U.S. Housing Act of 1937 (42 U.S.C.
 1437 et. seq.), Title VI of the Civil Rights Act of 1964 (42 U.S.C.
 2000d), and by the Fair Housing Act (42 U.S.C.
 3601-19).
 The Housing and Community Development Act of 1987 (42 U.S.C.
 3543) requires applicants and participants to submit the Social Security Number of each household member who is six years old or older.
 Purpose: Your income and other information are being collected by HUD to determine your eligibility, the appropriate bedroom size, and the amount your family will pay toward rent and utilities.
 Other Uses: HUD uses your family income and other information to assist in managing and monitoring HUD-assisted housing programs, to protect the Government's financial interest, and to verify the accuracy of the information you provide.
 This information may be released to appropriate Federal, State, and local agencies, when relevant, and to civil, criminal, or regulatory investigators and prosecutors.
 However, the information will not be otherwise disclosed or released outside of HUD, except as permitted or required by law.
 Penalty: You must provide all of the information requested by the HA, including all Social Security Numbers you, and all other household members age six years and older, have and use.
 Giving the Social Security Numbers of all household members six years of age and older is mandatory, and not providing the Social Security Numbers will affect your eligibility.
 Failure to provide any of the requested information may result in a delay or rejection of your eligibility approval.

-Penalties for Misusing this Consent:

-HUD, the HA and any owner (or any employee of HUD, the HA or the owner) may be subject to penalties for unauthorized disclosures or improper uses of information collected based on the consent form.
+Penalties for Misusing this Consent: HUD, the HA and any owner (or any employee of HUD, the HA or the owner) may be subject to penalties for unauthorized disclosures or improper uses of

 Use of the information collected based on the form HUD 9886 is restricted to the purposes cited on the form HUD 9886.
-Any person who knowingly or willfully requests, obtains or discloses any information under false pretenses concerning an applicant or participant may be subject to a misdemeanor and fined not more than 5.5 000.
+Any person who knowingly or willfully requests, obtains or discloses any information under false pretenses concerning an applicant or participant may be subject to a misdemeanor and fined not more than \$5,000.